ANA-POTJE/ML_Regression_Model_for_Cancer_Mortality_Prediction/README.md

 cancer_reg.csv : dataset used for model building.

-xxxxx.ipynb: the jupyter notebook containing code.
+XXXXXXXXXXXXXXXXXXXXXXXX.ipynb: the jupyter notebook containing code.

 This project is organized as follows: